leannejf/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-14-1.png)

-Yes, there are differenes in activity patterns between weekdays and weekends.
+Yes, there are differences in activity patterns between weekdays and weekends.
 It appears that activity increases earlier in the day and decreases earlier in the evening on weekdays compared to weekends.
 However, on weekends, there are more peaks of higher activity throughout the day.